Nobody ever outgrows their mom.

 We need someone who cares to just listen to us.

 We need someone who believes in us to tell us: “You can do it!”

-In bible verses about mothers, we see hardwired purpose of mothers everywhere, and if we lost maternal wisdom, we would be truly lost.
+In bible verses about mothers, we see the hardwired purpose of moms everywhere, and if we lost maternal wisdom, we would be truly lost.

 “Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you.”

 “Honor your father and your mother, as the Lord your God commanded you, that your days may be long, and that it may go well with you in the land that the Lord your God is giving you.”